wp-plugins/easing-slider/readme.txt

 == Description ==

 Riva Slider "Lite" is an extremely easy to use slideshow plugin for WordPress.
 It is built to be lightweight and simple, with absolutely no bloat.
-It comes with some great features, some of which include:
+It comes with many great features, some of which include:

 * Fully responsive & mobile ready
 * Lightweight, weighing just 16kb minified including styling